SQL Commands

 Parameters

-• DISTINCT: Optional keyword that removes duplicate rows from the result
+• DISTINCT: Removes duplicate rows from the result

 • column1, column2, …: Columns to retrieve; use * for all columns